Bubble.io

 By the time you're ready to switch to something like a React frontend, you'll have already moved your most critical features to a robust backend, making that final transition much more manageable.

-Preparing for the Transition to Custom Development
+How to Prepare for the Transition to Custom Development

 • Infrastructure Management: You'll need to set up and maintain servers, databases, and networking configurations.
 This includes ensuring reliability, scalability, and security.